waleedalim/order-management-system/README.md

 It receives orders from clients via FIX protocol, validates them against pre-trade risk limits, routes them to execution venues, and sends back execution reports.

-Bloomberg's own clients — Goldman, JPMorgan, Citi — run OMS systems built on exactly these principles.
+Goldman, JPMorgan, Citi — run OMS systems built on exactly these principles.
 This project implements the core components from scratch.

 ---